-b.
-Whether such misrepresentations constituted breaches of fiduciary duty under ERISA § 401(a)(1)(A)-(B)?

-- c.
-Whether Plaintiff and the Class are entitled to equitable surcharge or other monetary relief to make them whole for Save Mart's breaches of fiduciary duty? - d.
-Whether Plaintiffs and the Class are entitled to equitable relief to reform the terms of the Plan to make those terms consistent with the representations Save Mart made about the Plan benefits?

-46. These common questions of law and fact predominate over any relevant individual issues.

-47. Plaintiffs are members of the Class and Subclass, and have claims typical of the Class and Subclass.

-48. Plaintiffs are adequate class representatives, and have secured counsel experienced in the prosecution of claims under ERISA § 502(a)(3) and class actions.
+- e.
+Whether such misrepresentations constituted breaches of fiduciary duty under ERISA § 401(a)(1)(A)-(B)? - f.
+Whether Plaintiff and the Class are entitled to equitable surcharge or other monetary relief to make them whole for Save Mart's breaches of fiduciary duty? - g.
+Whether Plaintiffs and the Class are entitled to equitable relief to reform the terms of the Plan to make those terms consistent with the representations Save Mart made about the Plan benefits? - 53.
+These common questions of law and fact predominate over any relevant individual issues. - 54.
+Plaintiffs are members of the Class, and have claims typical of the Class. - 55.
+Plaintiffs are adequate class representatives, and have secured counsel experienced in the prosecution of claims under ERISA and class actions.